absalomedia/nodemailer-courier-transport/README.md

 ## Timeouts
-Message timeouts can be set as part of the SendNail function.
+Message timeouts can be set as part of the SendMail function.
 It requires a number amount in seconds.

 ```js
 nodemailerCourier.sendMail(